This week is Mental Health Awareness Week with the theme this year being 'loneliness' and 'let's connect'.

 Loneliness affects many of us at one time or another.
 The events of the last couple of years have resulted in an increasing sense of loneliness and isolation for many due to less contact with loved ones and the rise of home working, highlighting the powerful benefits of building meaningful connections with friends, family, colleagues and communities.

 In addition, varying levels of stress, anxiety and depression are now a part of everyday life for many.

-You probably already know that your skin reflects your general physical health, but did you know that it also reflects your mental health as well?
+You probably already know that your skin reflects your general physical health, but now research is showing how today's mental challenges are also affecting people’s skin health.
 This is called psychodermatology.

 What is Psychodermatology?